Sophie Lewis at UMich (April 6-8)*

 In preparation for the workshop, the Marxisms collective will be reading part of Lewis’ work (alongside Haraway, Firestone, and Hester) in the coming weeks.
-If you’d like to join our reading group (which starts next week), please email me directly.
+If you’d like to join our reading group (which starts next week), please email me directly at alejo AT umich DOT edu.

 This year the marxisms collective RIW will focus on coordinating a series of reading and discussion groups on a theme tentatively titled “Witches and cyborgs: Materialist feminist debates on extractivism, technoscience, and reproduction.”
 Throughout the year we will be engaging with the writings of Silvia Federici, Mariarosa Dalla Costa, Selma James, Angela Y. Davis, Veronica Gago, Shulamith Firestone, Donna Haraway, Helen Hester and Sophie Lewis.